 The Tailored Method display lighting mounting height power adjustment corrects a problem in the current code.
 As the mounting heights increase, the Adjustments for Mounting Height above Floor in Table 140.6-E decrease.
 The current code indicates that the "wall display mounting height multipliers shall be used to reduce the design watts of the space."
-This describes a reduction of installed power but is currently in Section 140.6(c)Iv and Section 140.6(c)3Jix, code sections intended to describe the allowed wattage of lighting systems.
-The proposed change moves this height adjustment to Section 140.6(a) with the remainder of installed lighting power adjustments.

 Subsection 140.6(c) Calculation of Allowed Indoor Lighting Power: Specific Methodologies Subsection 140.6(c) 2.
-Area Category Method the allowance and the Adjusted Indoor Lighting Power for the application that receives an additional allowance.
+Area Category Method